 Even if your blog and website are mobile-responsive, long-form content may not attract many mobile device users.
 A smaller screen size coupled with reduced attention span makes it difficult for people to read lengthy blog posts on their phones.

 Instead of reading it right away, they might bookmark it and end up forgetting about it altogether.

 It is evident that long-form content is extremely beneficial for establishing brand credibility and improving search engine ranking.

 However, creating such content on a regular basis requires a huge investment in terms of time and money.
 Thus, digital marketers can’t always rely on it.

-This complicates the debate of short-form vs long-form content even further.
+This complicates the debate of short-form or long-form content even further.

 Short-Form Content: Understanding the Concept

 Short-form content is characterized by a word count of 1200 or less.
 It includes emails, short blogs posts, and social media posts (such as captions for images and videos).

 It is often useful in conveying crucial information in a crisp and concise format.